 How to Apply for a Building Permit in France

-To be allowed to start a new construction site or transformation of your French house and/or ANY if its annexes (outbuilding, barn, garage, pool, veranda, garden shed, etc.), you must first obtain a building permit from the local authorities.
+To be allowed to start a new construction site or transformation of your French property and/or ANY of its annexes (outbuilding, barn, garage, pool, veranda, garden shed, etc.), you must first obtain a building permit from the local authorities.

-Anyone who has bought property in France and considered to take on a building or renovation project will know that the bureaucracy and seemingly ever-changing regulations can make the understanding and application of this process more complicate that it ought to be, welcome to France!
-Here’s some information and tips to help you getting started with your project.
+Anyone who has bought property in France and is considering taking on a building or renovation project will know that the bureaucracy and seemingly ever-changing regulations can make the process more complicated than it ought to be.
+Welcome to France!
+Here’s some information and tips to help you get started with your project.

-First of all, you must ensure that your project requires such a building permit, this is compulsory for projects with new construction with a gross floor area (called Shob) greater than 20 sq. meters, when the use of a building is changed, for modifications to load-bearing structures or the facade of the building.
+First of all, you must ensure that your project requires such a building permit; this is compulsory for projects with new construction with a gross floor area (called Shob) greater than 20 sq. metres, when the use of a building is changed, or for modifications to load-bearing structures or the facade of the building.

-In addition, the town planning code lists works that require a building permit (article R.421-1).
+Additionally, the town planning code lists works that require a building permit (Article R.421-1).
 Note that even a barn or hangar, with no foundations it is not exempt from a permit.
-If you have a property in mind or that you have viewed, then ask your agent and the owners as well prior to contacting the Mairie.
+If you have a property in mind or have already viewed it, ask your agent and the owners as well, before contacting the Mairie.

 How to Apply for a Building Permit in France?

-If your project requires a building permit you will need complete the Cerfa form no 13406 * 01 of “application for a building permit for a detached house and/or its annexes”.
+If your project requires a building permit, you will need to complete the Cerfa form 13406*01, “Application for a Building Permit for a detached house and/or its annexes”.

-Note that if the operation involves demolitions, you will not need to apply for a demolition permit in addition, this form will suffice.
-This form is available at the town hall and can be downloaded from the service-public portal.
+Note that if the operation involves demolitions, you will not need to apply for a demolition permit; this form will suffice.
+This form is available at the town hall and can be downloaded from the Service-Public portal.
 If your project or property is on a classified site, a registered site or a nature reserve, you must produce additional details.

 Preparing your Permit Application